-Legal Aid SA has compiled an exclusionary list of legal practitioners to whom cases must not be referred.
+Legal Aid SA has compiled a list of legal practitioners to whom cases must not be referred.

-The name of a legal practitioner may be placed on the exclusionary list if:
+Without limiting the generality of the under-mentioned reasons, a legal practitioner may be placed on the list of practitioners to whom cases must not be referred if:

-- The legal practitioner requests in writing that no further legal aid instruction should be issued to him/her or to his firm/her firm, or - An attorney practising for his/her own account does not have a valid fidelity fund certificate or the firm where the attorney practises does not have a valid fidelity fund certificate, or - A practitioner consistently does not comply with the policies, procedures and rules of Legal Aid SA, or - The legal practitioner is struck-off/suspended from the rolls of practising attorneys/ advocates, or - The CEO, or a person delegated by the CEO, decides that no further legal aid instructions are to be issued to a particular legal practitioner if it is found that the practitioner has acted in an unlawful or unethical manner. - ☆ Examples of unlawful or unethical conduct: - \ Receiving and demanding money from a legal aid client - \ Rendering false accounts - Failing to appear on behalf of a client without making alternative arrangements.
+- The legal practitioner requests in writing that no further legal aid instruction should be issued to him/her or to his firm/her firm, or - An attorney practising for his/her own account does not have a valid fidelity fund certificate or the firm where the attorney practises does not have a valid fidelity fund certificate, or - A practitioner misrepresents that s/he is in good standing with a professional body that exercises disciplinary control over him/her when this is factually incorrect, or - A practitioner consistently does not comply with the policies, procedures and rules of Legal Aid SA, or - The legal practitioner is struck-off or suspended from the rolls of practising attorneys/advocates, or if the CEO decides to act on the request of a legal professional body to place the legal practitioner on the said list, or - The CEO, or a person delegated by the CEO, decides that no further legal aid instructions are to be issued to a particular legal practitioner if it is found that the practitioner has acted in an unlawful or unethical manner. - ☆ Examples of unlawful or unethical conduct: - Receiving and demanding money from a legal aid client - Rendering false accounts - Failing to appear on behalf of a client without making alternative arrangements - The practitioner refuses to participate in Legal Aid SA quality review programme for Judicare Practitioners or unreasonably delays in complying with requests for submission of files selected for Quality Review.